PKU-Alignment/omnisafe/docs/source/index.rst

             Robust Code
             ^^^^^^^^^^^
-            OmniSafe tutorial gives a **code-level** introduction in each algorithm introduction, allowing learners who are new to Safe RL theory to understand how to relate algorithmic ideas to code and give experts in the field of Safe RL new insights into algorithm implementation.
+            The OmniSafe tutorial gives a **code-level** introduction in each algorithm introduction, allowing learners new to Safe RL theory to understand how to connect algorithm ideas with code and providing Safe RL experts with unique insights into algorithm implementation.